cewing/training.python_web/source/presentations/session09.rst

 .. class:: incremental

-The creators of Pylons build WebTest, WebError and WebOb (abstracted HTTP request and response objects)
+The creators of Pylons built WebOb (abstracted HTTP request and response objects).

+.. class:: incremental

+This forms the foundation of Pylons much as Werkzeug is the foundation of Flask.

 History - 2010